safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ![](./Images/Img4.406.Ex1.CompleteLogMessage.png)

+<br>**5) Start Automation**
-In order for FME Server to start watching the directory for incoming files the Automation must be enabled.
+<br>In order for FME Server to start watching the directory for incoming files, the Automation must be enabled.
 Select the Start Automation button in the top right corner.
-The button will turn red and an Orange warning ribbon will appear across the canvas indicating that your Automation is currently running.
+The button will turn red and an orange warning ribbon will appear across the canvas indicating that your Automation is currently running.
 This means FME Server is now checking that directory every 30 seconds for updates.

 ![](./Images/Img4.407.Ex1.StartAutomation.png)